 When you take care of plants, grow them, nourish them, you actually practice self-care.
 Greenery reduces tension, anxiety, and worries which contributes to sufficient sleep.

 Plants reduce noise

 Background noise is normal but unpleasant.
 If you live near a busy street or construction it becomes unbearable.
 The noise stops you from getting a good rest.

 It also affects the cardiac and nervous system and might exacerbate some diseases.
 This is a further cause that troubles your sleep.
 You can’t prevent noise pollution but plants will help you diminish it by sound absorption.

 “If your sleep is troubled, greenery can make a difference,” comments Jonathan Prichard, CEO & director Mattress Insider.
 “Many flowers and herbs have a natural scent that can help you induce better sleep”, he adds.

-It is the best air purifier.
+Snake plants are one of the best air purifying plants for bedrooms.
 It’s the right choice if you want a reliable sleep agent.
 Fill an empty bedroom corner with a snake plant to produce oxygen at night and remove air pollutants, especially benzene, xylene, toluene.

 Similar to the previous species in appearance and properties.
 This plant with spider-like foliage is an alternative for a clean bedroom air and deep sleep.